leegare/pet_insurance/README.md

 ```
 ![**Figure. **](graphics/dataset_stats.png)

-An unpaired t-test between the 2 classes' distributions asserted that there is no significant difference.
+An unpaired t-test between the two class distributions confirmed that there was no significant difference.

 ---
 ### 2. Experiment Analysis

-As a preprocessing step the item descriptions and the diagnosis were merged and tokenized.
-I also remmoved some duplicated instances along with a couple of duplicated instances with different preventive flag values which I called contradictions and would act as noise for the classification.
+As a preprocessing step, the item descriptions and diagnoses were merged and tokenized.
+Duplicated instances were removed, along with a few duplicates that had conflicting PreventiveFlag values.
+These contradictions were treated as noise for classification.
-Another factor that wasn't relevant to the prediction was the pet name on the item's description.
+Additionally, pet names in the item descriptions were deemed irrelevant for prediction and removed.

-After text cleaning and removing stop words, there were over 6.3 thousand words to work with!
+After text cleaning and stop word removal, over 6,300 unique words remained.

-The next step included feature engineering.
-I converted the text corpus into a matrix of token counts (using CountVectorizer), then transformed it into a normalized tf-idf representation (with tf-idf transformer).
-I used as feature selection method the chi-square test since it measures dependence between stochastic variables, so using this function “weeds out” the features that are the most likely to be independent of class and therefore irrelevant for classification.
+The next step involved feature engineering.
+The text corpus was converted into a matrix of token counts (using CountVectorizer) and then transformed into a normalized tf-idf representation (using a tf-idf transformer).
+Feature selection was performed using the chi-square test, which identifies features most dependent on class membership and removes irrelevant ones.

-After that, I did a series of tests by training several classifiers from Scikit-Learn library (with default parameters) over different number of features, n-grams, stemming, lemmatizing or both.
-The decision on whether to stem or not came from the fact that stemming gave higher performance scores.
-The training and validation splitting ratio was 70%:30% and the performance metric is the area under the curve (AUC) since it tells how much model is capable of distinguishing between classes and accuracy cannot show a reliable score due to the fact that the dataset is imbalanced.
+Several classifiers from the Scikit-learn library (with default parameters) were trained across variations of feature counts, n-grams, stemming, lemmatization, or both.
+Stemming was ultimately selected, as it yielded higher performance scores.
+Data was split into training and validation sets (70%:30%).
+The performance metric was the Area Under the Curve (AUC), as it better captures class separation ability than accuracy, particularly given the imbalanced dataset.

 Python code to reproduce this figure:
 ```python